67272-App-Design-Dev/bookmanager_docker/DockerLab.md

 	Note that we are now specifying the `p` flag which binds the container's 	port 3000 to our local machine's port 3000.
 Our container will run our Rails 	application on port 3000 and we want to be able to access it from our local 	machine.
 We also specify the `d` flag to run our container in "detatched 	mode" or in the background.

 8. Now verify that you can visit the application on your local computer at port 3000.
-Visit the authors page and add some entries.
+Visit the publishers page and add some entries.

 9. Stop the container instance and create another using the `docker build` command like before

-10. Navigate to the books page and add some books for our authors made in the previous step
+10. Navigate to the books page and add some books for our publishers made in the previous step (Hint: This step is supposed to trick you)

 ### Persisting our Database